A Drummers Guide to Cleaning Cymbals

 A cymbal with a logo on it and a drumset in the background

-The safest way to polish a cymbal is to manually apply a product specifically designed for the task.
+The safest way to polish a cymbal is to apply a product specifically designed for the task.
 Use a clean towel, wiping in line with the tonal grooves of the cymbal.
-You may need to use some serious elbow grease to get your desired results.
-If you are careful and rinse the polishing compound well, it is unlikely to do any serious damage to your cymbals.
+You may need serious elbow grease to get your desired results.
+If you are careful and rinse the polishing compound well, it is unlikely to damage your cymbals.

 If you're afraid of damaging your cymbals with polish, the next best option is to have them cleaned by a professional.